Alexander MacDuff: Life

 He was born on the family estate at Springfield in the parish of Scone near Perth on 5 December 1816, the son of Margaret Catherine Ross (1795–1873) and her husband, Capt Alexander Macduff, 3rd of Bonhard (1792–1842).
 His father was a Captain in the Royal Perthshire Militia, and his mother was the youngest daughter of John Ross of Balgersho, and sister of Major General Sir John Ross of the Rifle Brigade.
 Alexander was educated at Perth Grammar School, Perth Academy, the High School of Edinburgh and the University of Edinburgh.
-He was then apprenticed to David Welsh WS, a solicitor based at 7 Nothumberland Street in Edinburgh’s New Town.
+He was then apprenticed to David Welsh WS, a solicitor based at 7 Northumberland Street in Edinburgh's New Town.
 He studied law at the University of Edinburgh.
 He was admitted as a WS in 1839.
-He then took over his previous employer’s office at 7 Northumberland Street.
+He then took over his previous employer's office at 7 Northumberland Street.
 His house was at 7 Regent Terrace on Calton Hill on the east of the city.